-During our visit to Gatlinburg, we had come to realize that there are an abundance of pancake places.
-We had already tested a few, and decided that we will be compiling a pancake plethora article in the coming weeks.
+During our visit to Gatlinburg, we came to realize that pancake places are abundant.
+We had already tested a few and decided that we will be compiling a pancake plethora article in the coming weeks.
 In the meantime, it was our turn at the Thick Aretha Frankensteins Pancake.
 The manager sent one over for us to sample, and we were blown away by its size.
 We found out that it is baked, instead of being whipped up on a griddle.
 The texture was so airy that we kept nibbling away at this monstrous creation.

 Full Up with Frontier Food